The best password managers of 2020 and how to use them

 - Works with: Windows, MacOS, Linux, Chrome OS, Android, iPhone and iPad.
 Browser extensions for Chrome, Firefox, Safari, Edge and Opera.

 If you're looking for a trusted password manager app to keep your login information private and secure, 1Password is the best password manager for the task, letting you access your accounts and services with one master password.
-It's available for Windows, MacOS, Android, iOS, Linux and Chrome OS.
+It's available for all major device platforms.

-The nicely designed manager lacks a free version, but you can try it for free for 30 days before signing up.
-An individual subscription runs $36 a year, and comes with 1GB of document storage and optional two-factor authentication for additional security.
-A travel mode lets you remove your 1Password sensitive data from your device when you travel and then restore it with one easy click when you return.
+The nicely designed password manager lacks a free version, but you can check it out for 30 days before signing up.
+An individual subscription runs $36 a year and comes with 1GB of document storage and optional two-factor authentication through Yubikey for additional security.
+A travel mode lets you remove your 1Password sensitive data from your device when you travel and then restore it with one easy click when you return, so it's not vulnerable to border checks.

 On Macs, you can use Touch ID to unlock 1Password, and on iOS devices, you can use Face ID, too.
 For $60 a year, you can cover a family of five, sharing passwords, credit cards and anything else among the group.
 Each person gets their own vault, and it's easy to control who you share information with and what they can do with it.